mablhq/setup-mabl-cli/README.md

 # setup-mabl-cli

-Github action to configure the
+GitHub action to configure the
 [the `mabl-cli` command-line client](https://help.mabl.com/docs/mabl-cli).
-It installs the cli and configures it with an API key, if one is provided.
-Note that API keys should be stored as secrets.
+It installs and configures the CLI with a mabl API key, if one is provided.
+Note that API keys should be stored as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-organization).

-This action requires a version of Node.js be installed as part of your workflow.
+This action requires Node.js 10+ be installed as part of your workflow.
 The [mabl-cli](https://www.npmjs.com/package/@mablhq/mabl-cli) will be installed into that Node.js runtime.
 See below for an example of how to install Node.js.

-Note that the mabl CLI is in BETA.
-Some interfaces may change without prior notice.

 ## Inputs

 - `version` {string} {optional} The version of the CLI to install.
 Defaults to the latest version if not specified.
 - `workspace-id` {string} {optional} A workspace id to configure.
-If provided, all future calls to the cli will use this workspace by default.
+If provided, all future calls to the CLI will use this workspace by default.

 ## Environment variables

 - `MABL_API_KEY` {string} {optional} If provided, this action will authenticate with the mabl CLI using the `MABL_API_KEY`.
 This is required if you also pass in a `workspace-id`.

-  The `MABL_API_KEY` should be stored as a repository secret and passed as in the example below. **Never** store your `MABL_API_KEY` in plain text in your workflow YAML.
+  The `MABL_API_KEY` should be stored as a [GitHub secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-organization) and passed as in the example below. **Never** store your `MABL_API_KEY` as plain text in your workflow YAML.

 ## Requirements

-- Requires Node.js to be installed as a prior step.
-This is most easily done with the `actions/setup-node@v1` action.
+- Requires Node.js 10+ be installed as a prior step.
+This is most easily done with the `actions/setup-node@v2` action.

 ## Example workflow: